The best welding boots are heat-resistant, electric-hazard, steel-toed leather boots., like the Timberland Pro

 Do welders need non-conductive boots?

 Non-conductive boots, also known as EH, which stands for Electrical Hazard boots are recommended for welders.
-Electrical hazard shoes and boots are strategically designed to protect workers from any type of open electrical circuit 600 volts or less in dry conditions.
+Electrical hazard shoes and boots are strategically designed to protect workers from any open electrical circuit 600 volts or less in dry conditions.
 Since EH footwear is designed to help protect against electrical shock and welders use controlled electricity to perform their work, the two go well together.

 Do You Need Heat-Resistant Boots for Welding?